 You might be willing to repurpose several of the old items collecting dust in the storage.

-If you like, you can make changes afterwards.
+If you like, you can make changes afterward.

 DIY Your Own A Water Filtration System